naddison36/tx2uml/README.md

 Options:
   -f, --outputFormat <value>    output file format (choices: "png", "svg", "eps", "puml", default: "svg") -o, --outputFileName <value>  output file name.
-Defaults to the transaction hash -u, --url <url>               URL of the archive node with trace transaction support (default:
-                                "http://localhost:8545", env: ARCHIVE_NODE_URL)
+Defaults to the transaction hash -u, --url <url>               URL of the archive node with trace transaction support (default: "http://localhost:8545", env: ARCHIVE_NODE_URL)
-  -c, --chain <value>           blockchain explorer network to get source code from (choices: "mainnet", "goerli",
-                                "sepolia", "polygon", "testnet.polygon", "arbitrum", "testnet.arbitrum", "avalanche",
-                                "testnet.avalanche", "bsc", "testnet.bsc", "crono", "fantom", "testnet.fantom",
+  -c, --chain <value>           blockchain explorer network to get source code from (choices: "mainnet", "goerli", "sepolia", "polygon", "testnet.polygon", "arbitrum", "testnet.arbitrum", "avalanche", "testnet.avalanche", "bsc", "testnet.bsc", "crono", "fantom", "testnet.fantom", "moonbeam", "optimistic",
-                                "moonbeam", "optimistic", "kovan-optimistic", "gnosisscan", default: "mainnet", env:
-                                ETH_NETWORK)
-  -cf, --configFile <value>     name of the json configuration file that can override contract details like name and
-                                ABI (default: "tx.config.json")
+                                "kovan-optimistic", "gnosisscan", default: "mainnet", env: ETH_NETWORK) -cf, --configFile <value>     name of the json configuration file that can override contract details like name and ABI (default: "tx.config.json")
+  -m, --memory <gigabytes>      max Java memory of PlantUML process in gigabytes.
+Java default is 1/4 of physical memory.
+Large txs in png format will need up to 12g. svg format is much better for large transactions.
   -v, --verbose                 run with debugging statements (default: false) -V, --version                 output the version number -h, --help                    display help for command

 Commands:
-  call [options] <txHash(s)>    Generates a UML sequence diagram of transaction contract calls between contracts
-                                (default).
-  value <txHash(s)>             Generates a UML sequence diagram of token and ether value transfers between accounts
+  call [options] <txHash(s)>    Generates a UML sequence diagram of transaction contract calls between contracts (default). value <txHash(s)>             Generates a UML sequence diagram of token and ether value transfers between accounts and contracts.
-                                and contracts.
 This requires an archive node that supports debug_traceTransaction with custom EVM tracers which are Geth, Erigon or Anvil. copy [options] <txHash(s)>    Copies one or more transactions from one chain to another.
 This is either relayed with the original signature or impersonated with a different signer. help [command]                display help for command
 ```